Harvel, Illinois

 Harvel is a village in Christian and Montgomery counties in the U.S. state of Illinois.
 The population was 178 at the 2020 census, down from 223 in 2010.

 History

-Harvel was incorporated as a village in 1873, named for John Harvel, a distinguished Civil War veteran who resided in the area.
+Harvel was incorporated as a village on January 14, 1873.
+It was named for John Harvel, a distinguished Civil War veteran who resided in the area.
 The first settlers of the area were of German, French, and English extraction, and came to Harvel primarily from the eastern region of the United States.

 Geography

 Harvel is in southwestern Christian County and northern Montgomery County, split approximately evenly between the two.
 Illinois Route 48 (Front Street) passes through the village, leading southwest 3.5 mi to Raymond and northeast 19 mi to Taylorville, the Christian County seat.
 Hillsboro, the Montgomery County seat, is 15 mi to the south via county roads.

 According to the U.S. Census Bureau, Harvel has a total area of 0.72 sqmi, all land.